What do you think of the LITRG website?

 Before 6 April 2017

 Shared lives carers looking after someone who is a self-funder, would not be entitled to qualifying care relief.
 Further, the legislation was difficult to interpret.
 The starting point was that the shared lives care had to be provided under a specified social care scheme.
-But the carer was required to receive the payment from the local authority.
+But the carer was required to receive the payment from the local authority and not from the service user.

 I get paid some amounts direct from the adult I support.
 Is this a problem?

 It depends on what the payments are for.
-Depending on which time period the payments are for, you should read the section above.
+You should read the section above and ensure any payments are not in connection with the care element of the ‘package’.
 If the payments you receive are not related to the social care scheme, for example they are for hairdressing, then those payments would not be eligible for qualifying care relief in any case.

 Where can I get more help?